 Cloudy or Hazy Pool Water in a Biguanide Treated Pool

 1. Check your water balance.
-Splashes and Baquacil are not overly pH dependent, but excessively low or high calcium hardness or total alkalinity levels can cause carbonates and minerals to precipitate – making the water hazy or cloudy.
+Aqua Silk and Baquacil are not overly pH dependent, but excessively low or high calcium hardness or total alkalinity levels can cause carbonates and minerals to precipitate – making the water hazy or cloudy.

-2. Check your Splashes sanitizer levels, to maintain the optimum level.
+2. Check your sanitizer levels, to maintain the optimum level.

 4. Run the filter pump 24 hrs per day while correcting cloudy water.
 Backwash or clean the filter when pressure rises 8-10 lbs.